christianityorigins/website/books/_posts/2016-05-01-introduction-to-druidism.md

 Examples: In some Tantric traditions, rituals and practices like yoga, meditation, and mantra recitation are designed to help the individual realize their true nature as a manifestation of the divine.
 The goal is to awaken the individual's inner divinity and experience union with the ultimate reality.
 Advaita Vedanta: In this non-dualistic Hindu tradition, rituals and practices like meditation, self-inquiry, and devotion are aimed at helping the individual realize their true nature as the ultimate reality (Brahman).
 The goal is to transcend the ego and realize one's inherent divinity.

-To secular Druids who are inspired by Carl Jung, rituals could be ways of manifesting the Jungian archetypes into your life, inducing 'active imagination' (10), or a part of the process of 'individuation' (11)

 2 Appendix

 Drudry, like it's eastern branch of Vedism, was heirarchal and divided people into four hierarchical castes: priestly or intellectual caste (Druid = Brahman), warriors (Fláith = Kshatriya), merchants (Bó-Aire  = Vaishya), workers (Fuidir = Shudra).
-Unlike Christianity's concept of equality before God, this religion didn't promote universal equality, but instead atomized people into castes (12).
+Unlike Christianity's concept of equality before God, this religion didn't promote universal equality, but instead atomized people into castes (7).
 Rulers or warriors derived their authority from intelligence, strength and lineage, not a universal god.
 Any so-called Druid who tries to use this relgion to preach about things like equality is a role-playing christian universalist.

 3 Footnotes